 Taylor also noted that, aside from health and safety concerns, he also had additional worries about faculty control over course delivery.

-“All the framing that we just heard is not what this is about,” he said.
+“All the framing that we just heard is not what this is about,” he said of Passerini’s address.
 “This is about faculty taking control of faculty issues.”

-In a Thursday night email sent out to faculty, Passerini mentioned that she was aware that the motion had indeed passed and was awaiting its formal delivery.
+In a Thursday night email sent out to faculty, Passerini mentioned that she was aware that the motion had passed the Senate and was awaiting its formal delivery.

 “We understand the concerns of some faculty about the effects of COVID-19.
 Frankly, we all share similar concerns,” the email read.
 “We also believe that our students deserve the opportunity to engage in the type of learning and living environment Seton Hall has offered since 1856 – through wars, through economic depressions, through political and social upheaval, and even through pandemics.”